babelouest/glewlwyd/docs/INSTALL.md

 Optional, The TCP port the service will listen to incoming connexions.
 The port number must be available to the user running Glewlwd process.
 Default value is 4593.

+### Bind address

+- config file variable: `bind_address`
+- Environment variable: "GLWD_BIND_ADDRESS`

+Optional, use this address to bind incoming connexions, can be use to restrict glewlwyd service to listen to a specific network, or localhost.
+Must be an IPV4 address.
+If not set or empty, all addresses will be able to connect to Glewlwyd.
+Note: this is NOT a `listen` option, this setting means that Glewlyd will accept connection sent to this address only, not from it.

 ### External URL

 - Config file variable: `external_url`